devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 We will use an application based on the [Quarkus](https://quarkus.io/) stack.
 Quarkus enables you to create much smaller and faster containerized Java applications than ever before.
 You can even transcompile these apps to native Linux binaries that start blazingly fast.
 Fun fact : Every OpenShift Subscription already comes with a Quarkus Subscription.
 {{% /notice %}}

+Let's clone our project into our workspace :
-- Bring up your CodeReady Workspace in your browser.
+- Bring up your CodeReady Workspace in your browser
+- In the bottom left click on **Clone Repository** and then enter the Git URL to your Gitea Repo (You can copy the URL by clicking on clipboard icon)

+Then we want to create a new OpenShift project for our app
 - Open a Terminal
   - In **My Workspace** (cube icon) to the right click **New Terminal**
-- Copy the `oc login` command from your OpenShift cluster (top right > Username > Copy login command), and execute in the terminal to log into the OpenShift cluster.
+- Copy the `oc login` command from your OpenShift cluster (top right > Username > Copy login command) and execute in the terminal to log into the OpenShift cluster
 - Create a new project `workshop-dev`
 ```
 oc new-project workshop-dev